Sumandeep-Kaur/Sumandeep-Kaur/README.md

 </p>
 <br>

 Hey!
 I'm Suman from India.
-I'm a pre-final year undergraduate student majoring in Computer Science with an interest in web development and software development.
+I'm a final year undergraduate student majoring in Computer Science with an interest in web development and software development.
 Currently, I am working on Frontend Web Development, soaking up as much knowledge and practice as I can in an attempt to perfect my craft.
 I have experience using HTML, CSS, Javascript and I've just started diving into ReactJS.
 <br><br>

 <!--